W1lliam1337/vac3_bypasser/README.md

 - Some of usage of this program is undocumented and you'll have to go through the codebase to figure out how different things work.

 # 👉 How to use:
-- Put the dll and the injector into the same folder and run the injector, you're done!
+- Put the dll and the injector into the same folder and run the injector, run the game, you're done!
 - Press F10 if you want to unload the module.

 # 👉 Comments navigation